Federation of Workers' Societies of the Spanish Region: Strike actions

 On 6 December 1901, 10,000 metalworkers in Barcelona went on strike, demanding the eight-hour day.
 Although they did not have strike pay, the workers managed to keep the strike going for eight weeks.
 But the employers refused to meet the workers demands, and even refused mediation.
 The newspaper El Diluvio warned the employers that the defeat of the strike could convince workers that violent action would be necessary, but the employers largely ignored public opinion on the issue.
 Growing sympathy from other trade unions in the Catalan capital culminated on 17 February 1902, when the Barcelona branch of the FSORE called a general strike in solidarity with the metalworkers.
 It was the first general strike in Spanish history.

 Out of the city's 144,000 workers, an estimated 80,000 participated in the general strike.
 Even workers who were unaffiliated with the FSORE joined the strike.
 The strike was self-organised by the workers, without any clear demands or central leadership from union representatives.
 The economy of Barcelona was brought to a halt, with banks, cafes, shops, public transportation and newspaper printers all being shut down.
 Although the strike was largely peaceful, some street fights broke out between striking workers and the Spanish Army, and employers shut down their businesses out of fear of property damage.
 Within days, the general strike spread to other Catalan cities and even gained support from unions in other regions of Spain.
 A series of strikes in the Bay of Cádiz escalated into food riots, after employers pressured local merchants to deny credit to striking workers.
 Pedro Vallina went to Madrid to meet with Francisco Largo Caballero, the leader of the socialist-aligned UGT, seeking to gain the union's support for the general strike.
 Largo Caballero unilaterally rejected their request and questioned whether the strike would be successful.
 Vallina retorted with his belief that the strike would succeed, in spite of whether the socialists supported them or not.
-The socialist leadership also discouraged its members in Donostia, Valladolid and other industrial cities from joining the general strike.
+The socialist leadership also discouraged its members in San Sebastián, Valladolid and other industrial cities from joining the general strike.